Aligned to Thrive – This is How to Focus Your Future Workforce

 As the market becomes ever more dynamic, credentials and experiences are gaining priority over some traditional degrees.
 We’re seeing more and more enterprises providing focused training and certifications that ensure their people have the appropriate, current skills for their role.
 For example, a Cyber Information Security Professional certificate coupled with industry experience may take priority over a Computer Science degree.
 Of course, it’s unlikely that advanced degrees will lose their value, but experienced and technically proficient employees are vital to almost every organization.

 Keep in mind that workforce alignment is not a set-and-forget endeavor.
 Ongoing training and certifications are important, particularly when paired with succession planning.
-As demographics shift drastically from (retiring) Boomers to Millennials, keeping the workforce organized for success takes remembering that the multiple generations working within the entity bring varying priorities, skills, and expectations.
+As workforce demographics shift drastically from (retiring) Boomers to Millennials to Gen Z, keeping the workforce organized for success takes remembering that the multiple generations working within the entity bring varying priorities, skills, and expectations.
 Integrated succession planning helps to ensure that every employee has access to appropriate ongoing professional development and that the culture can motivate all of its people to take positive action for the sustainability of the organization.

 Keeping the End in Mind